 Qualified employees are entitled to accumulate sick leave.
 Existing legislation provides for the payment to employees for accumulated sick leave under certain conditions.
 Employees who have over 600 hours of accumulated sick leave can receive payment for the hours over 600 on July 1 and January 1 of each year.
 This sick leave is paid at fifty percent of the employee's regular hourly wage.
 At retirement, employees can receive fifty percent payment for up to 240 hours for the hours over 600 hours of accumulated sick leave.
 Employees who terminate receive no payment for accumulated sick leave.
-Therefore, sick leave which has been accrued represents the hours earned at June 30, 2016 and 2015 over 600 hours.
-The District Attorney had two employees and one employee, respectively, with accumulated sick leave in excess of 600 hours at June 30, 2016 and 2015, which amounted to \$1,277 and \$155, respectively.
+Therefore, sick leave which has been accrued represents the hours earned at June 30, 2017 and 2016 over 600 hours.
+The District Attorney had two employees with accumulated sick leave in excess of 600 hours at June 30, 2017 and 2016, which amounted to \$1,148 and \$1,277, respectively.